Where can I find a tap water report for my part of Spain?

 Is the water safe in your part of Spain?

-We collected over 100 reports on the Spanish tap water quality in each area.
+We collected over 100 reports from people living in Spain on tap water quality in each area.
 Search for your city/region here.

 Why does the water taste so much chlorine?

-Chlorine is also added to most bottled water for safety reasons.
+Chlorine may also be added to bottled water for safety reasons.
 Check the label for more information.